seanKenkeremath/lords-and-lads/README.md

 ## Setting up
 ### Nails
 Begin by hammering 1 nail for each player into the stump.
 All nails should be placed along the same ring of the stump.
 All nails should be hammered to an equal, agreed upon depth.
-Hammer the 3 center nails into the center of the stump.
+Hammer the 3 center nails into the center of the stump to an agreed upon depth.
 All players must stand around the stump by their nail.